Police responding to active shooter at Colorado supermarket

 A man who said he was shopping at the store told KCNC-TV that he heard a loud bang, then heard another, and by the third, everyone was running.
 He said they ran to the back of the store, found the employee area and workers told them how to escape.
 He said they walked single file, with their arms on the backs of those in front of them.

 TV footage showed an ambulance has pulled away from the store, apparently carrying the bleeding man brought out of the store in handcuffs.
-Officers were helping people out of the store to safety.
+Officers helped some people out of the store to safety.

+Colorado Gov. Jared Polis tweeted that he’s “closely watching unfolding events at King Soopers in Boulder.
+My prayers are with our fellow Coloradans in this time of sadness and grief as we learn more about the extent of the tragedy.”

 A person who answered the telephone at a nearby sandwich shop said he and his employees were locked down in the back of the store and all were safe.
 Someone who answered the phone at nail studio next door said she and her colleagues were safe.
 Neither had details on what happened at the market across the street.